GoPlan/recaptcha/README.md

 # recaptcha
 A PHP ZF2 - ReCAPTCHA Adapter (Google)

 This recaptcha class is used as an adapter to ZF2 default CAPTCHA form element.
-It renders Google (clickable) ReCaptcha Html div tag.
+It provides both form validation and element view rendering.

 Two major inputs are a public key and a private key.
-The public key is the site key, while the private key is the secret acquired from Google.
+The public key is the site key, while the private key is the secret.
+Both keys are acquired from Google.

 An example code is as below: